Once Nothing

-Once Nothing is a self-described "blue collar metal" band from Pittsburgh, Pennsylvania, U.S., and was signed to Solid State Records.
+Once Nothing is an American metalcore band from Pittsburgh, Pennsylvania, and was signed to Solid State Records.
 The band claims to be Christian, but not a "ministry band".

 History

 Once Nothing was formed in early 2000 by Todd Lowry on vocals, Dave Burkes on bass guitar, Ryan Carroll on guitar and Kevin Hough on drums.
 Shortly after, guitarist Josh Branas was added and the quintet toured regionally until 2005, when Carroll and Hough left the band.
 Giuseppe Capolupo, previously of Demise of Eros, replaced Hough on drums.
 Burkes moved to guitar when Steve Lucarelli was added to the band to take over on bass guitar.
 The band continued to tour regionally and, in 2006, self-released an EP entitled Voice of the Paragon.
 They started touring more frequently and, in early 2007, announced they had signed with CI Records.
 In July 2007, they released another EP entitled Earthmover.

 First Came the Law was the band's first and only release on Solid State Records.
 Released on January 15, 2008, the album was toured on for almost a year, though due to member changes and economic hard times, the band broke up before the end of the year.

 In August 2008, Branas decided to leave the band, with guitarist Jordan Tomb taking his place.
 After several failed tours, bass guitarist Lucarelli and drummer Capolupo decided to leave the band.
 In February 2009, Lowry announced that the band was done with two farewell shows, one on April 4 at the Sterling Community Center in Sterling, Virginia, (with Kodiak and In Alcatraz 1962) and another on April 5 at Altabar in Pittsburgh, (with The Last Hope, Neocracy, Failure To Fall and Hyperion).